hat-open/hat-monitor/docs/monitor.rst

 superiors, it waits for `connect_retry_delay` and retries again from the first monitor server in the list.
 It will retry `connect_retry_count` times before it can proclaim itself as master.
-The connecting to master process should continue even if the Monitor Server is master or it is not connected to its first superior.
+The connecting to master process should continue if the Monitor Server is master or it is not connected to its first superior.
 Connection parameters `connect_timeout`, `connect_retry_delay` and `connect_retry_count` are defined with configuration.